The content score is calculated from four factors:

 - Sentence Structure determines how well the average person can read the content.

 - Repetitions indicates how much of the content is unnecessarily repeating information.

 - Keyword Coverage takes into account how many must-have keywords, additional keywords and recommended keywords for the topic that are included in the text.

 The target level of the content score can be manually set in the brief editor.
 A well-researched and structured text typically achieves a value of 40-60 percent without optimization of the content experience.
 By covering 2-3 subtopics that have been forgotten or neglected, this value can be optimized to 75 percent which is where the default target score is set.
 Based on our data, 75 percent content score is sufficient to write successful content.

-Under a 75 percent content score the text is, in many cases, missing the competitive edge necessary to outperform competing content.
-An optimization to a score of 50 percent or less is not recommended under any circumstances.
+A content score of less than 75 percent means the text is, in many cases, missing the competitive components necessary to outperform competing content.
+Generally, a content score of 50 percent or less means the content needs more work toward optimization.